Welcome to Education Abroad &

 National Student Exchange

-Eastern Washington University's School of Global Learning wants you to study away as part of your degree!
-We offer locations throughout the world so find the destination that best suits your personal, academic and professional goals.
-You can choose an international option through a Faculty-led Program or our global partner programs and institutions or you can spend a semester or year studying at another U.S. university through National Student Exchange.
+Eastern Washington University offers locations throughout the world for Education Abroad so find the destination that best suits your personal, academic and professional goals.
+You can choose an international option through a Faculty-led Program or our global partner programs and institutions or you can spend a semester or year studying at another U.S. or Canadian university through National Student Exchange.
 The world is calling.
 Answer that call and expand your education.

 Faculty-led: You are going with an EWU cohort as part of a course taught by two of Eastern's instructors.